sunitparekh/sunitblog/data/sunitblog/posts/agile-continuous-delivery-on-legacy-projects/agile-continuous-delivery-on-legacy-projects.md

 **Tools and techniques for automated build**

 - Packaging application in native format using tools like [FPM](https://github.com/jordansissel/fpm) to build RPM, DEB packages to deploy application in native way.
 For products this approach is ideal and we can leverage system default package manager for automated upgrade.
-And this quite common in applications distributions like Apache HTTP Server, JDK etc.
+And this is quite common in applications distributions like Apache HTTP Server, JDK etc.
 - Use Continuous Integration servers like [Go](http://www.go.cd/) to build artifacts and trigger deployment.
 - Use [Chef](http://www.getchef.com/chef/) to provision servers and deploy applications triggered via downstream pipelines in CI server.
 - Use [Flyway](http://flywaydb.org/) or [Liquibase](http://www.liquibase.org/) for running database migrations in incremental way.